Selenium Client Driver

 from selenium.webdriver.common.by import By

-assert 'Yahoo' in browser.title
+assert 'Selenium' in driver.title

 Example 2: